UnresolvedCold/Portfolio/README.md

 1. In './public/js/Projects.js' replace url (line 3) with the firebase cloud url of your database.
 Get the request in JSON format from your database.
 For more information on how I receive database for my portfolio [view this repository](https://github.com/UnresolvedCold/Portfolio-DatabaseRetrival.git)

 * For any queries, you can open a comment here or send me a personal email through my [Portfolio](http://www.schwiftycold.gq).
+* I've used heeroku for uploading the website, you can use aws or google cloud as per your preference.